 If you are struggling to come up with brand domain name ideas and their availability, give NameWink.com a try.

 Scratchpad by NameWink.com is another instant domain name checker.
-It will check the availability for .com, .co, and .io domains.
+It will check the availability of .com, .co, and .io domains.

 If you are looking for a software-based domain name availability tool, be it ScrapeBox.
 In fact, Scrapebox is a powerhouse when it comes to SEO.
 With the Domain name availability checker module, you can check domain name availability fast for multiple TLDs.

-ScrapeBox is an excellent toolkit for you if you are especially domain tons of SEO-related activities.
+ScrapeBox is an excellent toolkit for you, especially if you are doing tons of SEO-related activities.
 Check them out here, and let us know what you like about them in the comments below.

 Domain Typer has a few tools to do a domain name search.
-You can use this domain checking tool to buy a country-specific domain such as .in (for India) and co.uk (for United Kindom).
+You can use this domain-checking tool to buy a country-specific domain such as .in (for India) and co.uk (for the United Kingdom).

 At the bottom of the Domain Typer search result page, you can see a section called ‘Domain Hacks”.
 It’s very useful if you want to increase the brand awareness of your business.